 The National Cyber Security Centre (NCSC) was founded in 2011 and is an operational arm of the Department of the Environment, Climate and Communications (DECC).
 The NCSC is responsible for advising and informing Government IT and Critical National Infrastructure providers of current threats and vulnerabilities associated with network information security.
-The NCSC will also be designated as the National Competent Authority single point of contact for the purposes of the EU Network and Information Security Directive (NIS).
+The NCSC are the designated National Competent Authority for the purposes of the EU Network and Information Security Directive (NIS).